 Shared Web hosting can only be considered appropriate for an e-commerce site in one of the following situations:

-· Shared hosting is used to test run a prototype of your e-commerce site before the opening of the original one.
+- Shared hosting is used to test run a prototype of your eCommerce site before the opening of the real one

 Sharing an SSL certificate